-Figure 2 | Project Workflow
+Figure 2 | Experimental Design

-The illustrated workflow (Fig. 2) shows the different controls that will be used to validate the proposed extraction methods used in the experiment.
+The illustrated workflow (Fig. 2) shows the different controls that will be used to validate the proposed extraction method used in this experiment.
 The initial phase of our approach will be to extract, amplify, and sequence known controls to determine the optimum set of procedures to be used for the treated unknown coral skeletons.
 After successful processing and sequencing of known coral skeletons and tissues, the same set of procedures will be used on the processed corals taken from the South Pacific.

 Intellectual Merit or Significance

 This significant of this project encompasses a wide range of aspects all that which gesture at the conservation and restoration of coral reefs.
-By building upon the limited collective knowledge of coral DNA extraction, my aim is to accelerate the rate at which genomic research of coral can take place.
+By building upon the limited collective knowledge of coral DNA extraction, my aim is to accelerate the rate at which genomic research of coral can take place (Solomon et al., 2019).
 In addition, this research will establish methods which seek to recover DNA from other organisms which excrete calcium carbonate including but not limited to oysters, clams, snails and even algae.
-By effectively establishing DNA extraction protocols for coral, this study inherently seeks to explore new methods for quantifying genetic diversity in various natural populations.
+By effectively establishing DNA extraction protocols for coral, this study inherently seeks to explore new methods for quantifying genetic diversity in various natural populations (Moll, 2008).

 Broader or Societal Impacts

-The societal and broader impacts regarding coral research gesture not just at the ecological aspect of saving coral reefs.
+The broader and societal impacts regarding coral research gesture not just at the ecological aspect of saving coral reefs.
 Coral reefs in addition to being harbors of genetic diversity also play a direct role in socioeconomical phenomena.
 These ecosystems serve as habitats for numerous commercially valuable fish and shellfish species and are major attractors of tourism contributing significantly to coastal economies (Wilkinson, 1996).
 Lastly, the unfortunate situation that coral have been placed in is providing an ongoing case study as to measure the effects certain scientific approaches have at ecological restorative efforts.
 Coral reefs are important to maintaining the health of our coastal ecosystems but also play an important role in the collective effort to synthesize a sustainable approach to live in the world we all find ourselves in.

 BIBLIOGRAPHY